Laura Sandelson UKCP reg, MBACP, MA

 As an integrative psychotherapist I am able to draw on a number of traditions including Psychoanalytic, Humanistic and Attachment theory depending on your needs.
 Usually we have an initial meeting to discuss more fully what’s on your mind and the type of therapy you need.
 I offer short-term (usually up to 12 sessions) and long-term work.
 Once we get started we meet once a week for fifty minutes.
 For long-term work I usually review things every three months.

 Training, qualifications & experience

-I work privately in Central London and also at the NHS at Camden Psychodynamic Psychological Services.
-For some years previously I worked at the Westminster branch of the national mental health charity, Mind.
-I have worked in an acute assessment and treatment ward at The Highgate Mental Health Centre supporting patients at the severe end of the mental health spectrum.
-I have also worked at the London Sleep Centre and in the befriending section of the Hospice at St. John and Elizabeth Hospital.
+I currently work privately in Central London.
+For a number of years I worked at the NHS at Camden Psychodynamic Psychological Services and also at the Westminster branch of the national mental health charity, Mind.
+I also worked in an acute assessment and treatment ward at The Highgate Mental Health Centre supporting patients at the severe end of the mental health spectrum as well as at the London Sleep Centre and in the befriending section of the Hospice at St. John and Elizabeth Hospital.

 Accredited register membership

 - Bipolar disorder/Manic depression

 - Domestic violence

 - Low self-confidence

 - Low self-esteem